Criticism of Twelver Shia Islam: Disrespect to Abu Bakr and Umar

-According to Salafi Sunni scholars such as Ibn Taymiyyah and Abd al-Aziz ibn Baz, the celebration of Ashura is itself a blatant and primary example of the propensity of the Shia to indulge in Bid‘ah (religious innovation).
-They argue that the annual mourning occasion for Husayn (or any other individual) was never instituted or practiced by Muhammad — not even for his closest family members — and hence has no validity in Islam.
-Likewise, Ibn Rajab in his Kitab al-Iata'if argued against Ashura: "Neither God ..., nor His Messenger ... have ordered that days on which prophets met with calamities and the day of their death be instituted as a day of mourning.
-How much more is this true for a person lesser than they?"

-Child Imams
+Imamate

 Three of the Twelve Imams, held by the Twelver Shia to be God's representatives on Earth, were less than ten years old when they assumed the undisputed and exclusive leadership of the Twelver Shi'ite community.
-The 9th Imam, Muhammad al-Taqi, was 7 1/2 years old at the time he assumed the Imamate; the 10th Imam, Ali al-Hadi, was between 6.5 and 8.5 years, and the 12th and final Imam, Muhammad al-Mahdi, was 4 1/2 years old.
-Pakistani Islamic scholar and polemicist Ehsan Elahi Zaheer argues against the possibility of these personalities assuming the leadership of the Imamate at such young ages.
+The 9th Imam, Muhammad al-Jawad, was 7 1/2 years old at the time he assumed the Imamate; the 10th Imam, Ali al-Hadi, was between 6.5 and 8.5 years, and the 12th and final Imam, Muhammad al-Mahdi, was 4 1/2 years old.
+Pakistani Islamic scholar and polemicist Ihsan Ilahi Zahir argues against the possibility of these personalities assuming the leadership of the Imamate at such young ages.
 Wilferd Madelung notes, however, that in Shi'ite belief, the knowledge of an Imam comes from "inspiration, not acquisition", and thus that even a young Imam is not considered unprepared, receiving revelation upon the death of his predecessor.

 As for the ninth Imam, the Shia could not help asking from his father, the eighth Imam whether a child at that age could take on such a responsibility if something happened to Imam Ali al-Ridha; and al-Ridha used to illustrate the story of Jesus who was even younger when he had become the prophet of his time John the Baptist was also a child when he was given wisdom.
 His reading and understanding of the scriptures, surpassed even that of the greatest scholars of the time.

-Shia'ites claim that their account of Al-Ma'mun's first meeting with Muhammad al-Jawad shows that wisdom is given to the Twelve Imams.
+Shia'ites state that their account of Al-Ma'mun's first meeting with Muhammad al-Jawad shows that wisdom is given to the Twelve Imams.
 After which the Caliph called together a great gathering in which all kinds of questions were asked from the young Imam, who astonished them all with his judgment and learning.
 Then al-Ma'mun declared formally that he gave him his daughter in marriage thereby.

-However, Sunnis themselves believe that numerous lay people could assume a role of scholarly leadership at the very young age.
-Sunni Al-Tabari is said to have memorized the Qur'an at seven, was a qualified prayer leader at eight, began to study the prophetic traditions at nine, and left home to study when he was twelve.